 - It's not available when you're using the WDR (HERO5 Black) or HDR (HERO6 Black) modes.

-There is one other consideration when shooting in the RAW format, and that is that it takes quite a bit longer to write each file to the SD card, meaning that the camera is unresponsive for longer after you take a photo.
+There is one other consideration when shooting in the RAW format, and that is that it takes longer to write each file to the SD card, meaning that the camera is unresponsive for longer after you take a photo.
+This is something that bugs me, especially since other cameras seem to have found a way to solve it, but it's just something you have to live with when shooting RAW.

 Which to Use?